The Golf Round

 “I’m not keeping score today.”

-This is where many rounds quietly fall apart — before they even begin.
+This is where many rounds quietly fall apart, even before they start.

 A smart warm-up isn’t about finding your best swing.
 It’s about finding your expected swing.